MAIF/shapash/docs/tutorials/tuto-plot01-local_plot-and-to_pandas.rst

-It is also possible to calculate the probability relating to one of the target modality for all the dataset, and to display the elements of explainability associated with this target modality
+It is also possible to calculate the probability relating to one of the target modality for the entire dataset, and to display the elements of explainability associated with this target modality :

 .. code:: ipython